 Restitution

 Covered expenses include medical expenses; mental health counseling; relocation; funeral and burial costs; crime scene cleanup; loss of wages and support; job retraining; and home security installation.
 The expenses must be crime-related.
 Other sources of reimbursement, such as insurance, must be used first.

-Contact the California Victim Compensation Board (CalVCB) by calling (800) 777-9229, visiting https://victims.ca.gov or writing to CalVCB, P.O.
+For more information on the California Victim Compensation Board (CalVCB), call toll-free (800) 777-9229, visit https://victims.ca.gov or write to CalVCB, P.O.
 Box 3036, Sacramento, CA 95812-3036.

+Restitution